wargabasdat/Seleksi-2021-Tugas-1/README.md

     ```
     pip install beautifulsoup4
     ```
 2. A parser module package.
-There are a couple of options like __'lxml', 'html.parser', or 'html5lib'__.
+There are a couple of options like `lxml`, `html.parser`, or `html5lib`.
 This parser functions to parse HTML that's previously extracted using `beautifulsoup`. __You only need to install one of these__.
 In most cases, the parser won't matter too much as long as you're working with good HTML.
 In our case (Scraping from Steam), they all give the same result.
-I personally use __'html5lib'__.
+I personally use `html5lib`.

-    To install 'lxml' parser package
+    To install `lxml` parser package
       ```
       pip install lxml
       ```
-    To install 'hmtl.parser' parser package
+    To install `html.parser` parser package
       ```
       pip install html-parser
       pip install html.parser
       ```
-    To install 'html5lib' parser package
+    To install `html5lib` parser package
       ```
       pip intall html5lib
       ```